The New York LLC Transparency Act

 Do exempt LLCs need to file a document with the NY Department of State?

-Unlike the CTA, the NYLTA will require LLCs submit a document officially claiming the exemption they qualify for.
-This exemption statement or document is submitted with your Articles or as a part of your amendment.
+Unlike the CTA, the NYLLCTA will require foreign LLCs to submit a document officially claiming the exemption they qualify for.
+This exemption statement or document is submitted like a BOD report.
 There is no specific form yet for this process.

 Start Your New York LLC Today!